Fix “macOS cannot verify that this app is free from malware”

 Download SpyHunter

-If you’re a Mac user, you may have encountered the error message “macOS cannot verify that this app is free from malware” when attempting to open certain applications.
+If you’re a Mac user, you may have encountered the “macOS cannot verify that this app is free from malware” error message when attempting to open some applications.

 This message is a key part of Apple’s security measures to protect macOS from malicious software.